Practice-SpencerTower/DSAs/recursion.md

 ## Notes: Javascript Algorithms and Data Structures Masterclass by Colt Steel

 - Recursion requires memory in the form of function calls on the call stack
+- 2 essential parts of a recursive function - base case and different input

 ## Common Recursion Pitfalls